IrisChase/reprodyne/README.md

 # Contributing
 Contributions are welcome, but I would prefer it if you contacted me (iris@enesda.com) before beginning work on anything non-trivial.
-I would hate for you to waste effort on something I can't pull because it is outside of the scope of the project.
+I would hate for you to waste effort on something I can't pull because it's not how I want to proceed.

 # Credits
 Created and developed by Iris Chase (iris@enesda.com)